-When you combine these two properties, you get something that contours to the shape of your body, hugs your curves and makes you feel like you’re sleeping on a fluffy cloud.
+When you combine these two properties, you get something that contours to the shape of your body, hugs your curves, and makes you feel like you’re sleeping on a cloud.
 Then, when you get up, it returns to its normal state after you no longer put weight on it.

-Viscoelastic foam was originally developed by NASA scientists in 1966.
-They put it in seatbelts and harnesses to make space travel safer.
+The viscoelastic foam was originally developed by NASA scientists in 19661.
+NASA put it in seatbelts and harnesses to make space travel safer.
 The general idea was that the turbulence and impact felt when traveling at such fast speeds would be tolerated better if the equipment was padded and designed to absorb impact.

-It wasn’t long before some industries realized the potential for this material.
-It was adopted in hospital settings to keep immobile patients comfortable, and it also became popular in wheelchair seats.
+It wasn’t long before other industries realized the potential for this material.
+Hospitals used the foam to keep immobile patients comfortable, and it also became popular in wheelchair seats.
 Finally, in 1992, a new company decided to sell this material commercially in the United States.

 Tempur-Pedic was born, and at first, they only sold two products.
 One was a 3-inch Tempur-Pedic mattress topper, and the other was a neck pillow.
 They only sold 70 mattress toppers their entire first year in business, but it’s a good thing the company kept at it because they revolutionized the way we sleep.

 The first type introduced to the market was traditional memory foam.
 It molds to the contours of your body and envelops you in a hug while you sleep.
-It’s notorious for causing people to feel like they’re “sleeping hot,” so now many brands take steps to make sure that product helps the sleeper stay cool.
+Traditional memory foam is notorious for causing people to feel like they’re “sleeping hot,” so now many brands take steps to make sure that product helps the sleeper stay cool.

-To combat the heat of the traditional variety, open cell foam was invented to help people stay cool.
+To combat the heat of the traditional variety, manufacturers developed open cell foam to help people stay cool.
 The interior structure has pockets that allow for airflow.
 On the plus side, sleepers won’t get so hot, but the holes mean that the surface of the bed is less dense.
 It’s often a lesser quality material that won’t last as long.